 - Both the east and west sides of Plateau;

 - The very steep route up and down Hunter via Becker Hollow;

 - The very sketchy section northeast of Blackhead’s summit;

 - The north side of Wittenberg.

 There is some snobbery attached to carrying an ice-axe in the Catskills.
 Many people feel it’s overkill for this part of the world.
 But if you’ve ever seen someone chip out toe-holds in Cornell Crack, you know the sense in taking one along for the ride.
 There are several heavily ice-encrusted inclines where I see an ice axe being a big help.
-I carry an ice axe from Black Diamond.
+I carry a 65cm Black Diamond ice axe.

 If you decide to buy one, read up on: